psychoinformatics-de/fairly-big-processing-workflow/tutorial.md

 handbook.datalad.org/r.html?TODO for information on how to handle merge conflicts in the ``CITATION.md`` file.

-After you checked that everything is in order...
+First, check that everything is in order, for example by checking that the expected directories and files are present:

 ```
 $ tree -d fmriprep